Dans-labs/dariah/docs/Functionality/Workflow.md

             desc: assessment type is different from contribution type
         ```

-        In words: an assessment document compares its own `assessmentType` with
+        In words: an assessment record compares its own `assessmentType` with
-        the `typeContribution` of its contribution document.
+        the `typeContribution` of its contribution record.

         If so, it adds the `on: true` setting to the `stalled` attribute.